 Tourism Industry Reference Panel

-The panel of three experienced industry experts will review Queensland’s visitor economy, identify opportunities to accelerate the tourism industry’s recovery, and seek input from industry to help shape and deliver long-term success in the sector.
+The Tourism Industry Reference Panel was established in March 2021 to review Queensland’s visitor economy, identify opportunities to accelerate the tourism industry’s recovery, and seek input from industry to help shape and deliver long-term success in the sector.

-View the panel's Terms of Reference (PDF, 196.2KB)
+View the panel's Terms of Reference (PDF, 152.2KB)